This stone fruit Panzanella salad recipe is made with bread, olive oil and stone fruit for a fun and healthy summer take on the Panzanella salad.

 Say hello to the only way I’ll be eating stone fruit this summer: stone fruit Panzanella salad.
 Yes, peaches and plums and nectarines are delicious on their own, but they’re way better when paired with bread and cheese (as most things are….).
 The concept of a Panzanella salad is genius, really.
 It basically says: why eat lettuce when you can eat lettuce AND bread?
 I mean, all we really want when eating salad is bread, right?

-I love all stone fruit equally, and I feel like it’s extra delicious because it’s only available a few months out of the year.
+I love all stone fruit equally (this stone fruit ceviche is one of my favorites), and I feel like it’s extra delicious because it’s only available a few months out of the year.
 Yes, all the berries taste so much better in the summer, but you can still buy them in the winter if you want.
 But stone fruit?
 I’m fairly certain at most grocery stores, stone fruit is only available May through August or September, which is why I try to eat peaches and nectarines as often as possible this time of year.

 - stone fruit (a mix of peaches, plums, nectarines and/or apricots)